 Congestion prohibits your middle ear from adjusting to changes in cabin pressure and can be quite painful if not managed properly.
-Be sure to take a decongestant or use a pair of ear planes (these specialized earplugs help regulate pressure) during take-off and as the plane starts to descend.
+Be sure to take a decongestant or use a pair of ear planes (these specialized earplugs help regulate pressure — there are adult and child versions) during take-off and as the plane starts to descend.

 Take it Easy